top of page

 Dani Stocksdale

-Dani is a wordsmith songwriter with an irresistible, balmy pop sensibility.
-Her lyrics teem with clever wordplay, attention-grabbing rhyming patterns, heartfelt messaging, relatable storytelling, and thought-provoking metaphors.
-“I love to come up with lyrics that tickle the intellectual side of your brain, and pair that with catchy melodies,” Dani details.
+A wordsmith at heart, Dani pairs clever, left-of-center lyricism with an irresistible, balmy pop sensibility.
+“I love to come up with lyrics that tickle the intellectual side of your brain, and pair that with catchy melodies,” she explains.
+Her songs are filled with vivid imagery, conversational storytelling, and emotional specificity.

 bottom of page